What does life insurance cover?

-Critical illness cover pays out a lump sum if you are diagnosed with a serious condition during the policy term.
-However, most policies only pay out once, so if you did claim then your family would not be able to claim again on your death.
+Critical illness cover is a common extra people add to their life insurance.
+It pays out a lump sum if you are diagnosed with a serious condition during the term of your policy.
+However, most policies only pay out once, so if you claim, your family would not be able to claim again on your death.

 Also, the list of conditions is not exhaustive, so check the small print for what is listed.

-Rather than critical illness cover, you can also add terminal illness cover – where you receive a payout on being diagnosed with a terminal, life-ending illness or condition.
+You can also add terminal illness cover – where you receive a pay-out upon being diagnosed with a terminal, life-ending illness or condition.